Due to disruptions in the shipping industry, delivery may be slower than usual and we cannot guarantee any arrival dates.

 Not exactly, but larger orders do take more time to fulfill.
 Contact us if you want to order more than 300 labels, so we can talk bulk pricing and production schedule.
 See our bulk orders page.

 See our prices page.

 Yes, but you need to order each design in a multiple of 4.

 Our labels are sized to 4-inches by 3.25-inches.
 You can design a landscape or portrait orientation.

 Yes.
 We include 4 free neckers on every set of labels: sized at 1.75-inch by 1.25-inch.
 If you don't want to design a separate necker, opt for our "Bottled On" neckers to write in a date for every bottle.

 Sort of.
 Our label material is designed for easy one-time application and clean removal.
 They stretch during removal, so keep your labels on the bottles if you want to reuse them.
 Our tests show you can sanitize your bottles without damage to the labels.

 You can write on the label, but don't expect it to come off!
 BottleMark labels are designed to look uber-professional, so put what you want to say in the graphics instead.

-For bottle caps, we recommend an image with at least 300x300 pixels in the area you'll put on the cap.
-This allows a good resolution when printing on the 1-inch wide surface of a bottle cap.
-For labels, you'll want an image sized at least 1275x1050 pixels (including the bleed).
+For bottle caps, we recommend an image with at least 300x300 pixels (or 300 dpi).
+For labels, you'll want an image sized at least 1275x1050 pixels, including the bleed (or 300 dpi).

 During the checkout process you will have the option to add a gift card or gift certificate code to the order.
 It's a long code, so be sure you have every letter correct, including upper- vs. lower-case.
 For additional information, please visit: http://www.bottlemark.com/redeem